Alipsa/htmlcreator/README.md

 ```
 As you can see, the main method is the overloaded `html.add`.
 It can take
 1. strings (charvectors) as parameters (which are treated as raw html),
-1. a data.frame (which is converted into a html table),
+2. a data.frame (which is converted into a html table),
 or
-1. a plot function (which converts the plot into an img tag).
-Notice that the plot function is passed in separately from
+3. a plot function (which converts the plot into an img tag).
+Notice that the plot function is passed in enclosed
-its arguments, this to allow the plot function to be executed by the html.add method (which converts the result of the plot to an image and
+with `{ }`, this to allow the plot function to be executed by the html.addPlot method (which converts the result of the plot to an image and
-base64 encodes it into a string which is then made part of the img tag) rather than executed before the function is called which
+base64 encodes it into a string which is then made part of the img tag) rather than executed before the function is called.
-would have been the result of passing the plot function and its arguments together to html.add.

 In addition to `html.add(x,...)`, there is the `html.clear()` function which resets the
 underlying html object (clears the content).
 The `html.new(x, ...)` is an alias for `html.clear()`